Curt Clawson

-Curtis Jay Clawson (born September 28, 1959) is an American politician who served as the United States representative for Florida's 19th congressional district from 2014 to 2017, serving as a Republican.
+Curtis Jay Clawson (born September 28, 1959) is an American businessman, former collegiate athlete, and politician who served two terms as the United States representative for Florida's 19th congressional district from 2014 to 2017, serving as a Republican.
 He is the former chief executive of Hayes Lemmerz, a Michigan-based automobile wheel and brakes supplier.

 Clawson was elected to the House of Representatives in a special election in 2014, defeating Democrat April Freeman in a landslide.
 He was elected to a full term in 2014, defeating Freeman a second time.

 Clawson did not seek a third term in 2016, and was succeeded by Francis Rooney.

 Early life and education

 Clawson attended Batesville High School in Batesville, Indiana.
 A high school basketball star, he was recruited by Gene Keady.
 At Purdue, he was a 2× All-Academic Big Ten selection (1982–83 and 1983–84).
 He was a team captain for the 1983–84 Big Ten Champions, was a member of 2× NCAA teams (1982–83 and 1983–84) and an NIT Finalist team (1981–82).
 He graduated in 1984 with a BA in Spanish and a BS from the Krannert School of Management.
 He was named a "Purdue Old Master" in 2010 and received the Distinguished Alumni Award in 2014.

 In 1990, he earned an MBA from Harvard University.